fabiojavamarcos/interNetworkOntologyMatching/README.md

 # interNetworkOntologyMatching

+This is a network matcher tool to match network of ontologies based on algebraic operations.

 A preprocessing tool that checks for the same entities in both networks and avoids compare them.
 Implementations of the SubInterNM approach defined in: https://www.researchgate.net/publication/328809054_A_Proposal_for_Optimizing_Internetwork_Matching_of_Ontologies

 # SubInterNM